SimmonsRitchie/get-pop/README.rst

 Command line
 ================

-In addition to take state abbreviations as positional arguments, getpop takes a handful of optional arguments:
+Getpop takes one or more two-letter state abbreviations as positional arguments in order to determine what CSVs to create.
+Getpop's CLI also takes a handful of optional arguments that modify its actions.

 ``--save-dir, --dir``

 TEXT.
-Absolute path of directory where CSV files will be output.
-Defaults to saving them in /data in the current working directory
+Path of directory where CSV files will be output.
+Defaults to saving them in /data in the current working directory.
+If the directory you specify doesn't exist, getpop will create it.

 ``--clear-dir, --cdir``